Data up to May 2022

 The unemployment rate is considered to be a lagging indicator.
 When there is an economic downturn, it usually takes several months before the unemployment rate begins to rise.
 Once the economy starts to pick up again, employers usually remain cautious about hiring new staff and it may take several months before unemployment rates start to fall.

 Male, youth and long-term unemployment appear to be more susceptible to cyclical economic changes than overall unemployment.
 Indeed, social policymakers often face the challenge of remedying these situations by designing ways to increase employment opportunities for various groups of society, those working in particular economic activities, or those living in specific regions.

-The current economic crisis has however reversed much of the progress achieved in Europe since 2000.
 The Europe 2020 strategy put forward by the European Commission sets out a vision of Europe's social market economy for the 21st century.
 As part of the flagship initiatives, 'An agenda for new skills and jobs' and 'Youth on the move', (youth) unemployment rates will be targeted via by a range of policies, including proposals aimed at education and training institutions, or measures for the creation of a (work) environment conducive to higher activity rates and higher labour productivity.
 There are also initiatives aimed at improving the entry rate of young people into the labour market.

 - LFS main indicators (t_lfsi)

 - LFS series - detailed annual survey results (t_lfsa)